Crystals and monodromy of Bethe vectors: Introduction

 \subsection{Gaudin algebras and the monodromy of their eigenlines}

 The cardinality of the set $ B(\ul)^\mu $ is the same as the dimension of the tensor product multiplicity space

 where $ V(\ul) := V(\l_1) \otimes \cdots \otimes V(\l_n)$.

 The vector spaces $ V(\ul)^\mu $ can be studied with the help of Gaudin algebras.
 The Gaudin algebra $ \A(z_1, \dots, z_n) $ is a maximal commutative subalgebra of $ (U(\fg)^{\otimes n})^{\fg} $, which depends on $ n $ distinct complex numbers (see \secref{se:Gaudin}).
 The quadratic part of the Gaudin algebras is spanned by the Gaudin Hamiltonians which are simple expressions involving the Casimir; the full definition of the algebra is more complicated and involves the Feigin-Frenkel centre \cite{FF} of the affine Lie algebra at the critical level (see \secref{se:QuantumGaudin}).
 Since the Gaudin algebra commutes with the diagonal copy of $ \fg $, it acts on $ V(\ul)^\mu $.
-Recently, the third author \cite{Ryb16} proved that $ \A(z_1, \dots, z_n) $ acts cyclically on $ V(\ul)^\mu $.
-This implies that when $ z_1, \dots, z_n $ are distinct real numbers, $ \A(z_1, \dots, z_n) $ decomposes $ V(\ul)^\mu $ into a direct sum of eigenlines.
+Recently, the third author \cite{Ryb16} proved that $ \A(z_1, \dots, z_n) $ acts cyclically on $ V(\ul)^\mu $\footnote{In the present paper, we give an independent proof of a stronger fact (see Theorem~\ref{th:CyclicGeneral} and Corollary~\ref{co:SimpleSpecGeneral}) generalizing this to non-homogeneous Gaudin algebras}.
+If these $z_1, \dots, z_n $ are distinct real numbers, then the Gaudin algebra is generated by Hermitian operators and hence acts semi-simply.
+Thus the cyclicity result implies that in this case, $ \A(z_1, \dots, z_n) $ decomposes $ V(\ul)^\mu $ into a direct sum of eigenlines.
 The Gaudin algebras are examples of Bethe algebras and their eigenvectors are generically found by the algebraic Bethe Ansatz method, thus these eigenlines are also called Bethe vectors.

 The tuple $ \uz = (z_1, \dots, z_n) $ can be regarded as a point in $ \CM_{n+1} $ by taking $ \PP^1 $ and marking the points $ z_1, \dots, z_n $ and $ \infty $; in this way such tuples correspond to the non-boundary points of $ \CM_{n+1}$.
 In \cite{AFV}, Aguirre-Felder-Veselov proved that the family of subspaces spanned by the Gaudin Hamiltonians extends to a family parametrized by $ \CM_{n+1} $.
 In \cite{Ryb13}, the third author extended this result and proved that the family of subalgebras $ \A(\uz) $ extends to a family of subalgebras parametrized by $ \CM_{n+1} $.
 This allows us to define a covering $ \CE(\ul)^\mu $ of $ \CM_{n+1}(\BR) $, whose fibre at a point $ \uz \in \CM_{n+1}(\BR) $ is the set of eigenlines for the action of $ \A(\uz) $ on $ V(\ul)^\mu $ (see \secref{se:covering}).